sstsimulator/sst-macro/docs/manual/manual.md

 The flow model starts to break down for large systems or under heavy congestion.
 In the packet model, all congestion events are "local" to a given router.
 The number of events is also constant in packet models regardless of congestion since we are modeling a fixed number of discrete units.
 In flow models, flow update events can be "non-local," propagating across the system and causing flow update events on other routers.
 When congestion occurs, this "ripple effect" can cause the number of events to explode, overwhelming the simulator.
 For large systems or heavy congestion, the flow model is actually much slower than the packet model.
 Support for this model has been completely removed.

+%With modest congestion, the approximations are still relatively accurate and should produce good results.

+%The flow model can also be explored via the GUI (see ).

 #### 3.6.3: Packet-flow<a name="subsec:tutorial:train"></a>